 - Extensive skills in differentiated instruction, team/parent collaboration

-- Strong desire to work in a collaborative team environment.
+- Strong desire to add value to a collaborative community

 We invite qualified candidates to consider becoming part of our community by submitting a cover letter, resume, and application to Mr. Eldrich Carr, Principal, by email at email@example.com or mail to 2121 Madison Rd.
 Cincinnati, Ohio 45208.

 The primary responsibilities of an instructional classroom assistant are to assist in implementing academic, social, and behavioral plans established by the classroom teacher, team or organization.
 Implementation is to be consistent with Springer’s mission, values, and best practices.

 · Implementing academic and social instructional plans as well as student/classroom behavior management plans

 · Conferring with the classroom teacher on an on-going basis about academic, social and behavior plans established by the classroom teacher

 · Conferring with the classroom teacher about observed academic and social behavior of the children

 · Performing other duties as assigned in support of the classroom teacher, students, or organization (e.g. grading papers, supervising students at lunch)

 · Developing personal expertise in the areas of responsibility through in-services and personal study